apereo/apereo.github.io/_posts/cas/2019-11-04-cas62x-oauth-jwt-access-token.md

 <div class="alert alert-info">
 <strong>Configuration Namespaces</strong><br/>Note the similarities of the above configuration block
-and that of access tokens when it comes to th <code>crypto</code> namespace.
+and that of access tokens when it comes to the <code>crypto</code> namespace.
 This is not by chance, as configuration namespaces in CAS are internally reused everywhere to streamline the specification and validation process as much as possible for maximum code re-use.
 In <i>most cases</i>, such namespaces in CAS configuration settings are transferable to other areas that declare support for the same feature